WILLING AND ABLE

 Another master crime novelist writes sex books to make ends meet.

-Today for your enjoyment we have another example of a heavyweight author earning extra nickels under the guise of a pseudonym, giving readers boners and creating wildly unrealistic sexual expectations.
-This time it’s crime thriller icon Lawrence Block, who’s won four Shamus Awards, three Edgars, seen his novels 8 Million Ways To Die, The Campus Tramp and Deadly Honeymoon made into films of varying quality, and who wrote the screenplay for the recent critically acclaimed film My Blueberry Nights.
+This time it’s crime thriller icon Lawrence Block, whose acclaim is such that he’s won four Shamus Awards, and three Edgars.
+He’s also seen his novels 8 Million Ways To Die, The Campus Tramp and Deadly Honeymoon made into films of varying quality, and he wrote the screenplay for the recent critically acclaimed film My Blueberry Nights.

 But it was as Sheldon Lord that he really let his hair down, penning salacious books like Stud, as well as the lesbian themed tales below.
 He also flaunted his utter immunity to writer’s block by publishing fiction under the names Jill Emerson, Chip Harrison, Paul Kavanaugh, and Andrew Shaw.
 It’s an astonishing output.
 Maybe when Block wrote Stud he was thinking about himself.